Uniqueness of $u$-Gibbs measures for hyperbolic skew products on $\mathbb{T}^4$: Preliminaries

-\begin{definition}[$u$-Gibbs measure] An $f$-invariant probability measure $\mu$ is \textbf{$u$-Gibbs} if for any $\mu$-measurable partition $\xi^{uu}$ which is $\mathcal{F}^{uu}$-subordinated, for $\mu$-almost every point $p$, the conditional measure $\mu^{uu}_{\xi^{uu}(p)}$ is absolutely continuous with respect to the riemannian volume of $W^{uu}(p)$.
-We denote the set of $u$-Gibbs measures of $f$ by $Gibbs^u(f)$. \end{definition}
+\begin{definition}[$u$-Gibbs measure] An $f$-invariant probability measure $\mu$ is \textbf{$u$-Gibbs} if for any $\mu$-measurable partition $\xi^{uu}$ which is $\mathcal{F}^{uu}$-subordinated, for $\mu$-almost every point $p$, the conditional measure $\mu^{uu}_{\xi^{uu}(p)}$ is absolutely continuous with respect to the riemannian volume of $W^{uu}(p)$. \end{definition}

 By the absolute continuity of the strong unstable foliation, we know that every SRB measure is $u$-Gibbs (see \cite{bdv}).
 However, not every $u$-Gibbs measure is SRB.